Israel National Trail – Maps

 Google Street Maps

-In preparing for a hiking trip to Israel and the INT, I use several sources for maps.
+In preparing for a hiking trip to Israel and the INT, we use several sources for maps.
 The first is Jacob Saar's guide, featured below.
-Another is the excellent selection of maps from Wikiloc, which follows the discussion of the Open Street Map project.
+Another is the excellent selection of maps from Wikiloc, which follows the description of the Israel National Trail Offline Maps by Noam Gal.

-The guide contains 61 topo maps 1:50,000, 13 road maps 1:250,000 and 7 maps of the Jerusalem trail (1:15,000).
+The guide contains 57 1:50,000-scale topographical maps that cover also suggested INT alternate routes, and 7 1:250,000-scale road maps.
 All the maps are in English.
 It contains also a description of the hike in both southbound and northbound direction.
-There is a lot of important logistical information such as: How to cache water in the desert, contact info. of people in the Negev desert who will cache water for you, a list of trail angels, transportation from the airport to the trailhead in Dan or in Eilat, and much more.
+There is a lot of important logistical information in a downloadable file, such as: How to cache water in the desert, contact info of people in the Negev desert who will cache water for you, a list of Trail Angels, a list of grocery stores and supermarkets, transportation from the airport to the trailhead in Dan or in Eilat, and much more.
+Guide updates and trail modifications are posted on the INT forum.

 From developer Noam Gal's GitHub page: "I have created an offline map file along the trail, using data from OpenStreetMaps (OSM), and the Hiking Map Rules of the Israel Hiking Map."
 Last updated February 2017.